UK Space Facilities

 University of Dundee

-The University’s Space Technology Centre has particular expertise and facilities to support research and development of on-board data-handling (OBDH) systems, planetary lander technology and EO satellite data reception.
+The University’s Space Technology Centre has particular expertise and facilities to support research and development of on-board data-handling (OBDH) systems and planetary lander technology.

 University of Glasgow Wind Tunnels